jechasteen/gratuitous/README.md

 # gratuitous

-gra·tu·i·tous /*ɡrəˈt(y)o͞oədəs*/
+gra·tu·i·tous `/*ɡrəˈt(y)o͞oədəs*/`

-1. uncalled for; lacking good reason; unwarranted.
+1. uncalled for; lacking good reason; unwarranted. *e.g. a gratuitous insult*

-* e.g. a gratuitous insult

 2. given or done free of charge.

 gratuitous is an IDE for awesome window manager configs and themes.
-The name is a play on the adjective names of other awesome libs (awful, beautiful, vicious)
+The name is a play on the adjective names of the awesome libs (awful, beautiful, vicious)

-#### Why Qt?

-It started out with wanting to try c++.
-I wanted to use a library/framework and the Qt documentation is fantastic.

-The gratuitous idea started as a prototype written in JavaScript using Electron, [gratuitous-electron](github.com/jechasteen/gratuitous-electron).

-My 'ideal' idea of gratuitous would actually be a vim wrapper written using the awesome lua libs.

 ## Features